“God’s got the perfect person in mind for you.”

 I’ve heard this advice more than once in the last week.

 Lately I’ve been having a lot of talks with friends about marriage, and singleness.
-I’ve been thinking a lot about it for myself, considering the pros and cons of each possibility, considering the scriptures, particularly 1 Corinthians 7, and considering what it would be like to be a single pastor some time in the future.
+I’ve been thinking a lot about it for myself.
+I’ve been considering the pros and cons of each possibility, considering the scriptures (particularly 1 Corinthians 7) and considering what it would be like to be a single pastor some time in the future.

 I know what I want in a wife (kindhearted, beautiful, God-fearing, and meek, who likes to dance at weddings and talk about theology), and I know what I want in life (to teach the scriptures, preach the gospel, and raise a family).